 To graduate with honors, you must be admitted to the honors program by a faculty committee; find a faculty member to serve as a thesis adviser; successfully complete the two-semester honors thesis sequence (RHE 679HA and 679HB); and produce a satisfactory thesis.

 How do I gain admission to the Honors Program?1.
-Meet with your academic adviser to determine whether you are academically eligible.
+Meet with your academic adviser to determine whether you will be academically eligible as of Fall 2015.
 The requirements are:

 - Completion in residence of at least six upper-division in-residence hours rhetoric and writing